 VII.
 Time is the distension of mind (H p.79 and 80-81)

 A. We can't measure the past and the future because they don't exist.
 We can't measure what's passing because until it comes to an end we can't fix the point we're measuring from.

 B. Example of the short syllable v. long syllable...retained in present memory.

 C. What we measure as lengths of time is present memory and anticipation.

-is basically our way of seeing things.
-It isn't absolute.------
+is basically just our way of seeing things.
+But it does,

 EARLY MEDIEVAL PHILOSOPHY: STUDY GUIDE FOR AUGUSTINE (Note that

 test will cover all and only material covered in class since the

 I. Scripture: The difference between being literally true, and being accessible on a prima facie reading, with examples from Genesis.

 -Why don't words alone teach?